B3hindth3cod3/B3hindth3cod3/README.md

 ### Hi there, I'm Alan - aka B3hindth3cod3 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Husband, Developer, and Teacher!!

 - 🌱 I’m currently learning frontend and backend development
 - 👯 I’m open to collaborate with other content creators